São Tomé and Príncipe: Culture

 São Toméan culture is a mixture of African and Portuguese influences.

 Music

 São Toméans are known for ússua and socopé rhythms, while Príncipe is home to the dêxa beat.
 Portuguese ballroom may have played an integral part in the development of these rhythms and their associated dances.

 Tchiloli is a musical dance performance that tells a dramatic story.
 The danço-Congo is similarly a combination of music, dance, and theatre.
-Morna is a music genre from the islands and Cesária Évora was known as the Queen of Morna.